About

 Author of ‘The Christian Image and Contemporary British Painting: (the communication of Meaning and Experience in Religious paintings).’

 Nicholas Wyatt is a London-based contemporary British artist, researcher, and a founding member of Cubitt London, where he has his studio.
-He is the author of The Christian Image & Contemporary British Painting: The Communication of Meaning and Experience in Religious Paintings.
+He is the author of The Christian Image and Contemporary British Painting: The Communication of Meaning and Experience in Religious Paintings.

 Wyatt has garnered critical acclaim for his figurative paintings, which often draw inspiration from Baroque devotional altarpieces.
-His work has been exhibited widely in London, the Netherlands, Germany, and Italy, and is included in collections such as those of the Vatican and the Stadt Sparkasse Bank in Dusseldorf.
-Wyatt's contributions to contemporary art have been recognized and appreciated by both art critics, collectors and film-makers.
+His work has been exhibited widely in London, the Netherlands, Germany and Italy, and is included in collections such as those of the Vatican and the Stadt Sparkasse Bank in Dusseldorf.
+Wyatt's contributions to contemporary art have been recognized and appreciated by art critics, collectors and film-makers.
 His ability to blend traditional techniques with contemporary sensibilities has earned his work a distinctive position in contemporary painting practice.

 Cubitt